-The U.S. will never go back on a gold standard.
+The U.S. will never go back to a gold standard.
 The notion that a U.S. Dollar backed by gold would solve our financial problems is pure folly.
 Why?
 Because, if the U.S. Empire didn’t abandon the gold standard in 1971, it would have collapsed decades ago.

 Unfortunately, some of the top experts in the precious metals community continue to suggest that revaluing gold much higher, to say…. $15,000-$50,000 an ounce, would bring confidence back into the Dollar.
 Not only will this not happen, it wouldn’t save the Dollar even if it did.